gbourniq/django-on-aws/README.md

 - Load an existing [free SSL certificate](https://itnext.io/using-letsencrypt-ssl-certificates-in-aws-certificate-manager-c2bc3c6ae10) to the AWS Certificate Manager service in the main region and us-east-1 region for CF.
 - Create the following AWS SSM Parameters to store sensitive variables: `/RDS/POSTGRES_PASSWORD/SECURE` (type: SecureString); and `/SLACK/INCOMING_WEBHOOK_URL` (type: String)

-The aws resources can then be deployed as a CloudFormation stack by simply running the `make cfn-create` command.
-Please make sure to review the stack parameters in `Makefile` under the `cfn-create` target beforehand.
+The aws resources can then be deployed as a CloudFormation stack by simply running the `./build_steps/cd.sh cfn_create` command.

 > Note it can take up to 30mn for all resources to be created.
-The stack resources can then be updated with `make cfn-create` or deleted with `make cfn-delete`.
+The stack resources can then be updated with `./build_steps/cd.sh cfn_update` or deleted with `./build_steps/cd.sh cfn_destroy`.

 > To renew the certificate:
 ```